rewiringamerica/embed.rewiringamerica.org/CONTRIBUTING.md

 Note that the Cypress tests are using the live production API, not a mock.
 It's possible for them to fail because of non-breaking API changes, unrelated to changes in this codebase (for example, if a test is looking for a specific string on the page).

 We use Prettier and ESLint; both are run for every PR and are required to report no issues.
 We recommend setting up your editor to run Prettier automatically on save.

+## Assets

+Custom fonts for this calculator are optional.
+Rewiring America's preferred font is referenced in the code but hosted externally - it is not included under our open source or Creative Commons licenses.

+The icons for projects in `/static/icons` are original creations from Rewiring America and are licensed under the [CC-BY 4.0 International license](https://creativecommons.org/licenses/by/4.0/).